eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">EDP_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The Wallet Unit SHALL evaluate an embedded disclosure policy in conjunction with the information received from the requesting Relying Party, in order to determine if the Relying Party has permission from the Attestation Provider to access the requested attestation.
+The Wallet Unit SHALL evaluate an embedded disclosure policy in conjunction with the information received from the requesting Relying Party in the registration certificate, in order to determine if the Relying Party has permission from the Attestation Provider to access the requested attestation.
+The Wallet Unit SHALL perform this evaluation in compliance with the evaluation rules established in ETSI TS 119 472-3.

 </div>
 </div>